 This tom kha soup (Thai coconut soup) is absolutely perfect.
 Rich and creamy yet tangy and salty, this Thai soup is filling but light and positively bursting with flavor.
 The very best recipe I've ever made or tried.
 Whole30, paleo, and vegan options offered.

 Strain out the aromatics (the garlic, onions, lemongrass, and ginger) and discard.
 Add in coconut cream or milk, chicken breast (or tofu or shrimp), and mushrooms.
-Simmer until chicken breast pieces are just cooked through, then add fish sauce, coconut aminos, and lime juice, plus more of each to taste.
+Simmer until chicken breast pieces are just cooked through, then add fish sauce, coconut aminos (or coconut sugar), and lime juice, plus more of each to taste.

 Cook 2 minutes, then ladle into serving bowls and top with sliced green onions and fresh cilantro.

 Be sure to use coconut cream or coconut milk.
 Coco lopez and coconut creamer are not the same as coconut cream/coconut milk and will not work in this recipe.

 To use shrimp, simply stir in 1 pound of raw shrimp instead of chicken.
 Simmer until just cooked through, pink, and no longer translucent.